 What Can I Do with an ISS Degree?

 Unlike a field such as architecture or accounting, an undergraduate degree in Interdisciplinary Social Science is not training for a specific job.
-But that doesn’t mean what you get from it is not valuable in the job market.
-In fact, because of the broad range of study and a flexible program geared to your interests, you may actually have more options for applying your education to a rewarding career.
+ISS provides valuable skills for a broader application across the job market.
+In fact, because of the broad range of study and a flexible program geared toward ‘real world’ issues and problems, ISS graduates have options for applying valuable insights and skills to a rewarding career.

-Here are a few of the major skills you can gain from your ISS study, all of which are highly desirable in today’s job market:
+Here are a few of the major skills you can gain through your ISS study, all of which are highly desirable in today’s job market:

 - Research skills